-Observations in TNG:
+Observations in TNG: "The Royale"

 Here are some observations about sets, props and visual effects in TNG: "The Royale" without a specific theme, and a comparison of the original TV release (TNG) with the remastered episode (TNG-R).